Decodable Reading Passages in 1st Grade

 Introduce the Phonics Pattern

 On the front cover students are introduced to, or review, a phonics sound.
-They practice reading words with the pattern, picture clues are included for support.
+Students practice reading words with the pattern, picture clues are included for support.
 I like students to use a highlighter and highlight the target skill.
 The words will appear again in the reading passage.

 Children practice reading words, stories, finding words that follow the phonics pattern, and answering comprehension questions.